BDC Hamburger Icon

 Like any social platform, Instagram has unwritten rules and best practices for engaging consumers, including millennials.
 Avoid the following pitfalls on Instagram to ensure you don’t go viral for the wrong reasons:

 • Posting low-quality content: Instagram is primarily a visual medium.
-For this reason, all images and videos should be top quality.
-Don’t post low-resolution, blurry or otherwise confusing or unattractive images.
+For this reason, all images and videos should be top-quality.
+Don’t post low-resolution, blurry, or otherwise confusing or unattractive images.
 Instagram users expect beautiful photos and well-produced videos.
-Text should be understandable and free of typos and misspellings.
+Your text should be understandable and free of typos and misspellings.
 Anything less will not generate likes.

 • Forgetting the hashtags: Instagram users can tell immediately if a post interests them by looking at its hashtags.
 Additionally, hashtags help other users find your posts and help you track engagement.
-Use hashtags to describe a photo’s subject, give more information about it, call out interested communities or industries and add your branding.
-(You can use up to 30 hashtags per post; using three to five hashtags is recommended.)
+Use hashtags to describe a photo’s subject, give more information about it, call out interested communities or industries, and add to your branding.
+(You can use up to 30 hashtags per post; three to five hashtags are recommended.)

 • Not optimizing your Instagram bio: While much of your Instagram activity is fleeting, your Instagram bio endures.
 Optimizing your bio allows you to convert a casual follower into a more serious prospect or lead.
 Include your company’s full name, a description, a link to your website, bullets, emojis and your brand’s hashtags.